A study by Gallup reveals that 50% of employees resign from jobs to get away from bad managers. How startling is that?

 This clearly explains how important a manager’s role is, and why it’s challenging.
 If you are a manager and want to ensure that you don’t become the reason employees leave the company, we have some tips for you.

-Four reasons why employees leave because of bad managers:
+Four reasons why good employees leave bad managers

 - Solution: Amongst others, the most effective way to instantly boost employee engagement, is to allow them to set their own work goals.
 Instead of dictating what an employee should do, have weekly/ monthly meetings where employees share the targets they need to achieve, and how they plan to do it.